occ2vec: A principal approach to representing occupations using natural language processing: Applications

-\VerticalSpace Last, we examine how charisma is connected to wage and employment growth in Figure \ref{Fig:charisma_on_wage_and_employment_growth} by the means of a smoothed polynomial regression.
+\VerticalSpace Last, we examine how charisma is connected to wage in Figure \ref{Fig:charisma_on_annual_wage_percentile} by the means of a smoothed polynomial regression.
 Figure \ref{Fig:charisma_on_annual_wage_percentile} indicates that there is a non-monotonic relationship between charisma and wage.
 Essentially, in the lowest part of the wage distribution, occupations tend to have high degrees of charisma.
 These occupations are, e.g., actors (presumably non-Hollywood actors), teachers, and social workers.
 In contrast, the occupations with the lowest score on charisma are on average found between the first and second quartile of the wage distribution, whereas occupations in the upper part of the wage distribution can be characterized by high degrees of charisma.
 The latter would be the occupations that require advanced degrees and leadership capabilities.
-Considering employment growth in Figure \ref{Fig:charisma_on_employment_growth_percentage_percentile}, the relationship is almost a linear and positive, meaning that the employment outlook for occupations with high degrees of charisma is bright.